-- How does the car park proposal respond to climate change? i.e. future proofing for new shuttle bus route by providing a bus shelter with real time information, bike parking, e-charging points for both cars and bikes, solar options (where appropriate and not obtrusive in the landscape). - How does the proposal relate to the existing recreational and tourism offer and other car parking provision or lack of? - What alternative sites were considered and why was this site selected?
+- How does the proposal relate to existing and future sustainable transport infrastructure and service and respond to climate change? i.e. future proofing for new shuttle bus route by providing a bus shelter with real time information, or a path link to an existing bus stop or train station, provision of bike parking, e-charging points for both cars and bikes, solar options (where appropriate and no obtrusive in the landscape) and how can the car park connect to an existing path and link into an active travel network.
+See our Sustainable and Active Travel Guidance for further suggestions and also CoMoUk for guidance on mobility hubs. - How does the proposal relate to the existing recreational and tourism offer and other car parking provision or lack of? - What alternative sites were considered and why was this site selected?
 Please note that existing and previously developed sites are preferred. - How will the car park benefit the needs of both visitors and communities? and what other facilities have been included such as signs, toilets, picnic area, small play area and if not included, set out reasons why? - What are the visitor pressures in the area (what is the peak level of use and how often is this exceeded?
 What other issues are there in relation to congestion, illegal parking and human waste and litter) and why a car park is being proposed and what other solutions were explored other than car parking? - If the proposal is to address visitor pressures, then what other traffic enforcement/management measures are being used so the problems are addressed rather than exacerbated? - How will the car park be maintained?
 Will there be car park charging and is any infrastructure needed for this?